ardhynugroho/nginx-nap/docs/source/install-docker.rst

-Docker Installation
+Installing Docker
 ====

-We will use *Docker* to install *NGINX Plus Ingress Controller* in the next step.
+Docker will be used to pull docker image from *NGINX Plus* private registry and then push it to a local registry.

 .. note::
   This already installed in your lab deployment.